 There are many grip exercises that you can do with a sledgehammer.
 All of them usually fall under one common name – sledgehammer levering.
 Never try advanced sledgehammer drills if you are not ready.
 Breaking your head is not the goal.

 5.Hex dumbbell holds

-A good way to work on your grip is to hold heavy Hex dummbells for time.
-You grab a pair of dumbbells by your side and hold them.
+A good way to work on your grip is to hold heavy Hex dumbells for time.
+Grab a pair of dumbbells by your sides and hold them.
 This will strengthen your fingers in a hurry.

 Video by: anwnate